SleekView for Bricks Builder

 Common questions about SleekView for Bricks Builder

-It uses the bricks_template post type and the _bricks_page_content meta key, the markers Bricks uses internally.
+It uses the bricks_template post type for reusable templates and the _bricks_page_content meta key on standard pages, the markers Bricks uses internally.
+Anything Bricks considers its own surfaces in the SleekView, including custom-named templates.

 Pricing